Frobeniusnorm/Flint/go/docs/README.md

 # Documentation

-Currently there are two ways to view the documentation for this Go project:
+Currently, there are two ways to view the documentation for this Go project:

 ## Html generation